anandashukla/PowerBI/README.md

 # PowerBI
-This is a collection of some of the dashboards that I have prepared using PowerBI
+This is a collection of some of the dashboards that I have prepared using PowerBI.